Aw Tjoei Lan: Marriage and social activism

 On the recommendation of Majoor Khouw Kim An, Queen Wilhelmina of the Netherlands made Aw a Ridder in the Order of Orange-Nassau in September 1935.
 The award was granted to Aw personally by the Dutch prime minister, Hendrikus Colijn, on behalf of the queen.

 In February 1937, representing the Dutch East Indies, Aw participated in the proceedings of the League of Nations in Bandung, West Java.
 In her speech, she advocated education for impoverished young women and girls to help them attain personal and professional independence as a safeguard against human trafficking.
 She also encouraged the rehabilitation of 'fallen women'.

-The Japanese occupation of Indonesia from 1942 until 1945 during the Second World War marked a low point for both Ati Soetji and Aw herself.
+The Japanese occupation of the Dutch East Indies from 1942 until 1945 during the Second World War marked a low point for both Ati Soetji and Aw herself.
 Together with other leaders of the colonial government, Aw's husband, Kapitein Lie Tjian Tjoen, was put in a concentration camp.
 Their family house at Jalan Kramat Raya 168, which at the time housed Ati Soetji's orphan boys, was confiscated by the Japanese.
 Aw arranged alternative lodgings for her charges, and ensured that the foundation's young women and girls were not taken by the Japanese as 'comfort women'.
 She rebuilt Ati Soetji's operations at the end of the war, thus ensuring the organization's survival to this day.

-Aged 76, Aw Tjoei Lan died on September 19, 1965 in Djakarta, Indonesia.
+Aged 76, Aw Tjoei Lan died on September 19, 1965, in Djakarta, Indonesia.
 Her body lay in state at the headquarters of Ati Soetji before her burial at Petamburan.